Frequently Asked Questions (FAQs)

 The minimum passing score is 85.
 See Ariz.
 R. Sup.
 Ct.
 35(b)(8) for specific time frames for UBE and UBE Transfer applicants.Back to TOP

 What is the timeframe for the admission process?

-The Committee endeavors to complete all investigations within four months after receipt of a completed application.
-Issues that could result in a longer time frame include, but are not limited to an incomplete application, need to request additional documentation on situations that require further investigation or hearing.
-It is impossible to predict a timeframe for completion because much depends on the full compliance of the applicant to supply required/requested documentation and the speed with which references respond.
-Speed depends upon facts uncovered in the investigation.
+The Committee makes every effort to complete all investigations within four months after receipt of a complete application.
+Issues that could result in a longer time frame include, but are not limited to an incomplete application, a need to request additional documentation related to a matter that requires further investigation pursuant to Ariz.
+R. Sup.
+Ct.
+36, or a hearing.
 There are things you can do to speed the process:

-- Contact the people provided as references to alert them we will contact them initially by mail; ask them toreturn the reference information as soon as possible.
+- Contact the people provided as references to alert them we will contact them initially by email; ask them to respond promptly.

-For exam applicants: if you file your separate Character and Fitness application prior to the exam administration date, our office endeavors to complete the investigation and provide you with your admission status (either eligible for admission or requires further investigation) at the time of the release of bar exam scores.
+For exam applicants: If you file a Character and Fitness application prior to the exam administration date, our office endeavors to complete the investigation and provide you with your admission status (either eligible for admission or requires further investigation) at the time of score release.
 For example, if you file your CF application prior to February exam, you should know your status in mid-May and if you file your CF application prior to the July exam, you should know your status in mid- October.Back to TOP

 What If I am not eligible because I do not meet requirements for admission set out by the Arizona Rules of the Supreme Court?
-For example, I did not attend an ABA-accredited law school and wish to sit for the exam or I am not licensed in a reciprocal jurisdiction but wish to pursue admission on motion?
+For example, I did not attend an ABA-accredited law school or I am not licensed in a reciprocal jurisdiction but wish to pursue admission on motion?